Deterministic Sparse Suffix Sorting in the Restore Model: Introduction

-We assume that the text of length $n$ is loaded into RAM.
-Our algorithms are allowed to overwrite parts of the text, as long as they can restore the text into its original form at termination.
-Apart from this space, we are only allowed to use $\Oh{m}$ additional words.
+We assume that the text~\textT{} of length $n$ is loaded into RAM\@.
+We work with the restore model~\cite{Chan14restoreModel}, where algorithms are allowed to overwrite parts of~$\textT$, as long as they can restore~$\textT$ to its original form at termination.
+Apart from this space, we are only allowed to use $\Oh{m}$ words.
 The positions in $\Pos$ are assumed to arrive on-line, implying in particular that they need not be sorted.
 We aim at worst-case efficient \emph{deterministic} algorithms.